tap-ir/tap-ir.github.io/README.md

 export TAPIR_ADDRESS=127.0.0.1:3583
 ```

-## Bash completion

-When installing [TAPyR-cmd](https://github.com/tap-ir/tapyr-cmd) you can activate bash completion by copying the file `tapyr-cmd-completion.bash` to your `/etc/bash_completion.d/` directory or by executing the command  `source tapyr_completion.bash`

 ## Loading data

 The first thing to do when the server is running is to load some data, that need to be analyzed, on the server.